aniX-007/first/README.md

-# It's just first trail.
+# It's just first trail of the long Journey